xanthraxx/a1_template/README.md

 This is similar to problem 7 (practice part) of the Berkeley Pacman framework.
 You need to model the state space of a problem with multiple agents.
 Each agent has a target food of its own in the maze.
 Our task is to control all agents to eat all their corresponding food (points) in the maze.
 In other words, all agents need to **visit their corresponding target food position at least once**, but they do not neeed to stay at that position after that.

-In order to implement this, there is a new problem called `MAPFSearchProblem` provided to you.
+In order to implement this, there is a new problem called `MAPFProblem` provided to you.
 Some of the variables are listed in the code comment blocks and the initialization for the functions.
 You will need to:

 1. Make sure `isGoalState` recognises whether the current state is a goal state.
 2. Implement your transition function in `getSuccessors`, which should return a list of tuples that contain (`next_state`, `action_dict`, `cost`). `next_state` and `action_dict` should follow the required format detailed below.
 The cost would just be 1.
 Intuitively, each tuple contains all the possible successors states, where each successor is defined by the next state after all pacmans move simultaneously through the actions specified by the action dictionary.